 Q: In a few words, please tell us a bit about yourself

-Q: What brought you into the academic world and what is the core of your research?
+Q: What is the core of your research?

-Q: What is the next phase in your professional/personal life?
+Q: What is the next phase in your personal/professional life?

 A: After completing my doctoral studies at Harvard, I hope to develop an academic career as legal scholar.
 In contrast to other academic fields, legal scholarship seeks not only to explore the world we live in, but also to shape and redefine it.
 Working in academia, I aim to influence the legal system by guiding and advising litigants, judges, and policymakers alike, while also teaching the next generation of lawyers.